 Helping Veterans Achieve Housing Stability - The Veterans Affairs Supportive Housing (VASH) Voucher Program

 HACA is an enthusiastic participant in the national effort to end homelessness among veterans.
 As a landlord, you can play a vital role in that endeavor.
-First Lady Michelle Obama has released a video that underscores the power you have to help veterans put a roof over their head and find stability.
-“You all have the power to open doors for Vets, and give them the stability they deserve, and help our country solve an issue that has been swept under the rug for far too long,” Mrs. Obama says.
+Former First Lady Michelle Obama said to landlords, “You all have the power to open doors for Vets, and give them the stability they deserve, and help our country solve an issue that has been swept under the rug for far too long.”
+Read more about the need and how you can partner with the VASH program to end Veteran homelessness.

 Similar to the Section 8 Housing Choice Voucher Program (HCVP), The Veterans Affairs Supportive Housing (VASH) Voucher Program helps homeless veterans lease safe, affordable housing.
 VASH is a partnership between the Veterans Administration (VA) and the U.S. Department of Housing and Urban Development (HUD).
 Participating veterans receive case management and clinical services provided by the VA, to help them maintain healthy, productive lives.